The Anti-AI Writing Style Guide

 - Action — What should they do about it?

 “In today’s rapidly evolving AI landscape, a groundbreaking new framework has emerged that promises to revolutionize how developers leverage large language models.
-It’s worth noting that this cutting-edge tool seamlessly integrates with existing infrastructure.”
+It’s worth noting that this cutting-edge tool seamlessly integrates with existing infrastructure, showcasing the vibrant interplay between innovation and practical implementation.”

 Same information.
 One sounds like a robot.
 The other sounds like a friend who just found something useful.